-Our witness, however, would be hopelessly inadequate if we ourselves had not first contemplated his face.15
+Our witness, however, would be hopelessly inadequate if we ourselves had not first contemplated his face.

 18. Novo Millennio Ineunte, written to guide the Church as it entered into the third millennium, provided an initial framework for the Year of Grace and for a subsequent project which would eventually evolve into a Plenary Council, albeit one with a uniquely Australian flavour.
-In his Apostolic Letter, the Pope offered a number of reflections and suggestions which provided guidance in the early planning stages.
-Of particular importance were the Pope's reflections found in chapter three of Novo Millennio Ineunte, which carries the heading "Starting Afresh from Christ":
+In his Apostolic Letter, the Pope offered a number of reflections and suggestions which provided chapter three of Novo Millennio Ineunte, which carries the heading "Starting Afresh from Christ":